Falkland Island Cruises & Luxury Expeditions

 Port Stanley

-Port Stanley is the capital of the Falkland Islands and home to 2,500 Falkland Islanders.
+Stanley, the capital of the Falkland Islands, is home to 2,500 residents.
 It has a variety of fascinating museums, cafes, shops, and memorials to the 1982 war.

 Birds On Westpoint islands in the falkland Islands